cloudnativelabs/kube-router/docs/load-balancer-allocator.md

 ## Load balancer classes

-By default the controller allocates addresses for all LoadBalancer services with the where `loadBalancerClass` is empty or set to one of "default" or "kube-router".
+By default the controller allocates addresses for all LoadBalancer services where `loadBalancerClass` is empty or set to one of "default" or "kube-router".
 If `--loadbalancer-default-class` is set to false, the controller will only handle services with the class set to "kube-router".